oe/duplex-message/packages/duplex-message/README.md

 postMessageHub.createProxy(frame1Win, frame2Win) // forward message from frame1Win to frame2Win
 postMessageHub.createProxy(frame2Win, frame1Win) // forward message from frame2Win to frame1Win
 ```

-#### postMessageHub.createProxyFor(peer: Window | Worker) * deprecated *
-Deprecated, but still working, you should use `MessageHub.createProxy(peer, window.parent)` instead.

-Forward all messages from peer to parent window then forward parent's response to the peer, instead of handle messages by self.

 ### StorageMessageHub
 `StorageMessageHub` works in browser and use `storage` event(trigger via changing localStorage) under the hood, it enable you to communicate between pages with the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), aka with the same `location.origin`(protocol/domain/port) in a simple way.